wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    PROTIP: Generic job positions ("roles") are different from the <a target="_blank" href="https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-assign-admin-roles">Administrator role permissions in Azure Active Directory</a> (AAD).

    MY OPINION: I think job roles should be multi-select checkboxes.
-   This segregation also adds to duplicating material.
+   This segregation also adds to duplicating material for each.

+<a name="Strategies"></a>

-## Top-down mandates
+### Top-down strategy

-To enable them to do their job safely, securely, and efficiently, below is what their management should do.
+To enable IT people to do their job safely, securely, and efficiently, below is what their management should do.

 <a target="_blank" href="https://techcommunity.microsoft.com/t5/video-hub/top-10-best-practices-for-azure-security/ba-p/1698837">VIDEO</a>:
 <a target="_blank" href="https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/secure/security-top-10">Azure Top Security Best Practices</a> identifies these <strong>lifecycle stages</strong> [23]: